Ancient civilization and food tradition passed on through generations

 Fresh ingredients from the land and the sea

-Most of the dishes are very colorful and well presented (big variety and combinations of vegetables, pulses, and greens) in Cretan diet, but taste still comes before presentation.
+Most of the dishes are very colorful and well presented (big variety and combinations of vegetables, pulses, and greens) in Cretan diet, but taste still comes before the presentation.
 Basic ingredients are greens, vegetables, fresh herbs, spices, and olive oil.
 The salt and iodine of the Mediterranean Sea around the island, make lands particularly fertile, fortifying and enriching the agricultural products with their presence.
 The diet of locals also includes fish and other seafood almost in the same proportion as meat.

 Traditional but improved through the creativity of Greek women

 Homemade bread, olive oil, wine, and spoon desserts have nourished Cretans throughout the centuries.
 Crete’s cuisine never lacks in quality and quantity of foods, because housewives always cook creative dishes as casseroles, pies, stews, spoon desserts and so on, to the delight of real gourmands.
-Simple and healthy tastes support a centuries old gastronomic tradition, so powerful and original that it features different specialties and traditional dishes at each and every festivity or local celebration.
+Simple and healthy tastes support a centuries-old gastronomic tradition, so powerful and original that it features different specialties and traditional dishes at each and every festivity or local celebration.

 Xompliasto koulouri, this amazing bakery is made by local women